-Uffindell saga shows National's candidate selection process must improve: Luxon
+'Pretty yuck': Willis on underwear trophies at Uffindell's student flat

 National deputy leader Nicola Willis said the photo of a "trophy" rack of women's underwear made her feel "pretty yuck."

-Willis was asked about the photos, which were published by the Otago Daily Times today after Uffindell was suspended from National's caucus over allegations by a former flatmate against him.
+Willis was asked about the photos, which were published today, after Uffindell was suspended from National's caucus over allegations by a former flatmate against him.

 "I'm sure I'm not alone that when I looked at the picture of women's underwear in particular, I felt pretty yuck," Willis said.